 ABOUT: THE NEWSPAPER

-The Coober Pedy Regional Times is a free independent newspaper established in 1982 by the dedicated volunteer work of local residents in the town.
+The Coober Pedy Regional Times is a free independent newspaper established in 1982 by the dedicated volunteer work of everyday, local residents in the town, mostly of whom were unqualified.

 Prior to 1982 Coober Pedy’s newspaper history dates back to it’s original title of “Opal Chips” which later became the “Coober Pedy Times”, then incorporated into the Coober Pedy Regional Times Association Inc.

-In 2006 the Coober Pedy Regional Times was sold locally and remains independent, maintaining the traditional signature of both title and content, continuing it’s vital function as an information source to the immediate and wider region and to those travelling throughout South Australia’s Far North.
+In 2006 the Coober Pedy Regional Times was sold locally.
+The newspaper remains independent and in local hands maintaining the traditional signature of both title and content.
+The CPRT continues it’s vital function as an information source for the local area to the wider region and to travellers that target the newspaper as a valued souvenir of the town.

-The Coober Pedy Regional Times experiences a steady following both Australia wide and overseas as an ambassador for remote tourist destinations.
-Whilst the outback may appear far away from the mainstream populations geographically, the remote areas are linked closely by families and other common factors.
+During the transition from liquidation to private ownership the Coober Pedy Regional Times did not miss a beat and is experiencing a steady following both locally and overseas as an ambassador for remote tourist destinations.
+Whilst the outback may appear far away from the mainstream populations geographically, the remote areas are linked closely by growing digital mediums, families and other common factors.

 Coober Pedy is a notable central point for many living in opal mining outposts and small communities.
 The town is a major hub and essential service provider, a destination and/or a stopover for those travelling throughout the Far North.